MeffordLab/2025_BCLAF3Paper_LaFlamme/README.md

 <long-read_qc_script.py> : Python script for producing qc information from long-read sequencing data shown in Supplementary Figure 12.
 This qc information includes MAPQ, BASEQ, and strand info for reach read and relative to "CCG" and "CCA" repeats.

-<run_commands_extractRegion_plotwaterfall.py> : List of commands used for plotting waterfall plots using repeat-analysis-tools.
+<run_commands_extractRegion_plotwaterfall.sh> : List of commands used for plotting waterfall plots using repeat-analysis-tools.

 <TRGT_BCLAF3.bed> : TRGT catalog bed file for BCLAF3 repeat